brightzheng100/vind/demo/README.md

 Yes, our cluster has three nodes!

-> Note: it may take slightly longer time to turn the status into `Ready`.
-That's fine and just wait for a while.
+> Note: it may take 1 minute or so to turn the status into `Ready`.
+That's fine and just be patient.

 And very soon, the DaemonSets will automatically roll out the pods to all three nodes: